Herero uprising: German colonization

 Whilst Rhenish missionaries, traders, and other Europeans had been present in the territory since the 1830s, it was only with the advent of Germany's claim to South-West Africa that German settlement of the territory began in earnest.
 By 1903 there were roughly 4,682 European settlers in the protectorate of whom nearly 3,000 were Germans, most of them in the towns of Lüderitz, Swakopmund, and Windhoek.
 The advent of large-scale German settlement also brought about changes in the treatment of the native Herero and Nama peoples by Europeans, with native people facing increased legal discrimination and expropriation of land for the use of European settlers.
+The large majority of these settlers were men, as just 700 white women lived in the colony before the rebellion.
+This caused many male settlers to take native concubines, often forcefully, or just rape local women.
+The impact of the German colonization was uneven, with the Herero territories being heavily affected, whereas the Ovambo "remained essentially unconquered".
+The fort Namutoni effectively marked the northern border of German control, beyond which the Ovambo remained largely self-governing.